 - Add cryptocurrencies to your IRA.
 A 2014 IRS ruling on digital currencies said that cryptocurrencies were eligible to be held in SDIRAs.

-- If Chainlink becomes available through BitIRA, purchase the cryptocurrency for your retirement savings.
+- Purchase the Chainlink cryptocurrency through your BitIRA SDIRA for your retirement savings.
 This is in addition to other digital currencies like Bitcoin and Ether.

 - Combine your cryptocurrency holdings with other assets.
 An SDIRA lets you hold cryptocurrencies alongside precious metals, stocks, bonds, and many other assets in one retirement account.

 - Invest on your own, without being alone.
 You can have complete control over your investments while still working with a custodian to help manage the administrative and tax details for you.

 - Diversify, diversify, diversify.
 Your retirement portfolio can never have enough diversification.
 Diversification is proven to reduce portfolio risk while still capturing returns, and alternative assets are a great way to diversify your portfolio.
 As a result, 79% of institutional investors have some part of their portfolio allocated to alternative savings, with 58% invested in more than one alternative asset class.
 An SDIRA allows you to diversify your holdings in any asset class of your choosing, thereby increasing your return potential and hedging against any type of risk.